Memorial Park Specific Plan

 Future of the softball field.
 We have a senior game on Thursday And league night play multiple nights a week.
 Plus unofficial pickup games.
 Weekly

-Donny G asked 10 months agoAs noted at the 6/21/2023 City Council meeting, the existing softball field will be retained in the proposed design.
+Donny G asked over 1 year agoAs noted at the 6/21/2023 City Council meeting, the existing softball field will be retained in the proposed design.

 -